IDE-GID-Cyberphysical-Systems/de-arm/README.md

 ![Photo of fully built robot arm from laser cut plywood](wiki-images/side-profile-smaller.jpg)

 ## Summary
 The DE-Arm is an open source project that consists of a robot arm with 4 degrees-of-motion each controlled by a single servo motor.
-The arm itself is cut from 4mm laser cut plywood with a 2mm base and is assembled with M3 screws of varying lengths.
+The arm itself is cut from 4mm laser cut plywood with some 2.5mm MDF spacers, and is assembled with M3 screws of varying lengths.

 The four servo motors are controlled by an Arduino board.